Submit an Article

 • All authors need to complete the copyright license agreement and disclosure form (see below in submission forms).

-• Content needs to be evidence-based, unbiased, balanced, practice-changing, and focused on learning objectives.
+• Content needs to be evidence-based, unbiased, balanced, practice-changing, and focused on learner-centred objectives.

 • Content needs to resolve potential barriers to practice change.